Edward R. Murrow: Radio

 The episode hastened Murrow's desire to give up his network vice presidency and return to newscasting, and it foreshadowed his own problems to come with his friend Paley, boss of CBS.

 Murrow and Paley had become close when the network chief himself joined the war effort, setting up Allied radio outlets in Italy and North Africa.
 After the war, he would often go to Paley directly to settle any problems he had.
 "Ed Murrow was Bill Paley's one genuine friend in CBS," noted Murrow biographer Joseph Persico.

 Murrow returned to the air in September 1947, taking over the nightly 7:45 p.m.
 ET newscast sponsored by Campbell's Soup and anchored by his old friend and announcing coach Bob Trout.
 For the next several years Murrow focused on radio, and in addition to news reports he produced special presentations for CBS News Radio.
 In 1950, he narrated a half-hour radio documentary called The Case of the Flying Saucer.
 It offered a balanced look at UFOs, a subject of widespread interest at the time.
 Murrow interviewed both Kenneth Arnold and astronomer Donald Menzel.

 From 1951 to 1955, Murrow was the host of This I Believe, which offered ordinary people the opportunity to speak for five minutes on radio.
 He continued to present daily radio news reports on the CBS Radio Network until 1959.
 He also recorded a series of narrated "historical albums" for Columbia Records called I Can Hear It Now, which inaugurated his partnership with producer Fred W. Friendly.
+I Can Hear It Now quickly reached No. 3 on the US albums chart.
 In 1950 the records evolved into a weekly CBS Radio show, Hear It Now, hosted by Murrow and co-produced by Murrow and Friendly.

 Television and films

 As the 1950s began, Murrow began his television career by appearing in editorial "tailpieces" on the CBS Evening News and in the coverage of special events.
 This came despite his own misgivings about the new medium and its emphasis on image rather than ideas.

 On November 18, 1951, Hear It Now moved to television and was re-christened See It Now.
 In the first episode, Murrow explained: "This is an old team, trying to learn a new trade."

 In 1952, Murrow narrated the political documentary Alliance for Peace, an information vehicle for the newly formed SHAPE detailing the effects of the Marshall Plan upon a war-torn Europe.
 It was written by William Templeton and produced by Samuel Goldwyn Jr.

 In 1953, Murrow launched a second weekly TV show, a series of celebrity interviews entitled Person to Person.

-In 1960, Murrow plays himself in Sink the Bismarck!.